anekola/Pew-Research-Charts/README.md

 ```

 ##Site-wide Settings
-These may be found in the WordPress admin under "Settings -&gt; Chart Settings."
+These may be found in the WordPress admin under "Settings -> Chart Settings."
 * **Credits** will add a default source attribution to all charts.
 Particularly useful if an organization creates it's own data.
 * **iFrames** will add an "embed" tab above every chart next to the "data" tab.
 This tab will provide iframe code so users may embed the chart on their own websites.
 * **Waypoints** will draw charts when they enter the user's viewport.
 Only applies on non-chart post types; most useful when adding several shortcodes to a single post.